vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 # Epoch Transition

 The trigger to start a new epoch is blocktime.
-To this end, there is a defined time when an epoch ends; the first block after the block that exceeds this time is the last block of its epoch.
+To this end, there is a defined time when an epoch ends; the *first block after the block that exceeds this time is the last block of its epoch*.

 The length of an epoch is a [network parameter](#network-parameters).
 To make the chain understandable without having to trace all system parameters, the time an epoch ends is added